News

 While therapists will be required to meet certain training and ethics requirements, there’s no overarching body that regulates coaching.
 “Coaches should know how to listen and work with the person’s own wisdom and healing intelligence as opposed to putting their own views on somebody else,” says Leia Friedman, a psychedelic integration coach.
 “The client shouldn’t become reliant on the coach for their expertise – the coach should help them come into alignment into what they need,” she explains.

-Hannah Gantt, the Integration Director and L.P.C at the ketamine therapy clinic Better U, echoes these sentiments for therapists too.
+Hannah Gantt, the Integration Director and L.P.C at ketamine therapy clinic Better U, echoes these sentiments for therapists too.
 According to Gantt, psychedelic integration therapists should be able to show “love, compassion, emotional awareness, a non-judgemental approach, clear communication skills, expert conflict management, the ability to be fully present and remove our own projections from the session, and the recognition of red flags and concerning symptoms.”

 “The ability to create a safe, trusting environment is even more important in a psychedelic setting where some feel they are surrendering their mental control,” She adds.